edwardhunter/css/README.md

 The following software is required or advised for use of this package:

+Required:

 1. Python: Version 2.7.6 is used and tested.
-2. A decent source code editor.
-Edward recommends PyCharm.
-3. git: Distributed source code control for access to this repository.
-4. easy_install/setuptools: Python package installer.
-Part of the setuptools 3rd party module that extends Python's native distutils module.
-5. pip: Better package installer improving on easy_install.
-6. virtualenv and virtualenvwrapper: Support for Python virtual environments.
-7. numpy: Numerical Python library.
+2. numpy: Numerical Python library.
 Has additional dependencies.
-8. scipy: Scientific Python library extending numpy.
+3. scipy: Scientific Python library extending numpy.
 Has additional dependencies.
+4. scikit-learn: Python machine learning library.
-9. matplotlib: Graphics and visualization Python library.
+5. matplotlib: Graphics and visualization Python library.
 Has additional dependencies.
-10. nltk: Python natural language processing library.
+6. nltk: Python natural language processing library.
-11. BeautifulSoup4: High level Python HTML parsing library.
+7. BeautifulSoup4: High level Python HTML parsing library.

+Highly Recommended:

+1. A decent source code editor.
+Edward recommends PyCharm.
+2. git: Distributed source code control for access to this repository.
+3. easy_install/setuptools: Python package installer.
+Part of the setuptools 3rd party module that extends Python's native distutils module.
+4. pip: Better package installer improving on easy_install.
+5. virtualenv and virtualenvwrapper: Support for Python virtual environments.

+We will proceed with install instructions assuming all of these packages are available.

 **Current Tested Versions**